Home > Pudding and Mousse > Mango Grapefruit Cream Dessert

 • Ground Cinnamon – Cinnamon goes wonderfully with the grapefruit and mango.
 You could even sprinkle a little extra over the top of the desserts before serving.

-• Coconut Milk – A can of unsweetened coconut milk is what we need to make the whipped cream that serves as the main component of the Mango Grapefruit Cream Dessert.
+• Coconut Cream – A can of unsweetened coconut milk or cream is what we need to make the whipped cream that serves as the main component of creamy mango dessert.

 • Grapefruit – 1 medium to large grapefruit will work.
 And use any type of grapefruit you prefer

-• Lime – The lime zest and juice is optional, but I like the sweet and bright citrus contrast to the grapefruit.
+• Lime – The lime zest and juice are optional, but I like the sweet and bright citrus contrast to the grapefruit.

-• Adjust the recipe however you like – This is one dessert recipe that is completely versatile and adaptable to your preference.
-You can double, triple, or even cut in half the ingredients to make the serving size you prefer.
-Or, change up the fruit, sweetener, and even make the dessert with dairy whipped cream.
+• Adjust the recipe however you like – This is a dessert that is adaptable to your preference.
+Adjust the serving size, change the fruit, change the sweetener, or make it with dairy whipped cream.

 • Use a slotted spoon or fork to add the grapefruit to the serving glasses – To avoid excess liquid swimming at the bottom of the glass.
 The extra liquid make a refreshing beverage!